koutsosg/iml-network/README.md

 3. Client-Side Integration: We modified our Next.js components to retrieve the JWT and include it in GraphQL requests:

-- In ClientProvider, the authToken cookie is passed in the Authorization header as a Bearer token.
+- In ClientProvider, the `authToken` cookie is passed in the Authorization header as a Bearer token.
 - When making GraphQL requests, Hasura verifies the token’s validity and permissions based on the claims.

+**Redirecting Based on Authentication**

+The application enforces authentication through the following redirection logic:

+- The login form is accessible at [`/admin`](<https://github.com/koutsosg/iml-network/tree/main/www/app/(pages)/(admin)/admin>).
+After successful authentication, the user is redirected to [`/dashboard`](<https://github.com/koutsosg/iml-network/tree/main/www/app/(pages)/(admin)/dashboard>).
+- If an unauthenticated user attempts to access `/dashboard`, they are automatically redirected back to `/admin`.
+- Similarly, if the `authToken` is missing or invalid, the user is also redirected to `/admin`.

+This ensures that only authorized users can access the admin dashboard while providing a secure and seamless experience.

 ### Troubleshooting JWSError JWSInvalidSignature